 Finally, last year, I became incredibly inspired by artists I was finding online and I made the decision to make time for my own improvement as an artist.
-I knew that this would not only bring me personal fulfillment, but would also help me become the Art Teacher I wish I had when I was a student.
+I made time to really think about what I wanted in life, re-established priorities and set my goals.

 1. They are a chronological record of your progress